allydunham/mutfunc_sars_cov_2/README.md

-# SARS-CoV-2 Mutfunc
+# Mutfunc: SARS-CoV-2

-This repository contains the code for the SARS-CoV-2 Mutfunc pipeline and website.
+This repository contains the code for the [Mutfunc SARS-CoV-2](http://sars.mutfunc.com) pipeline, analysis and figures.
-The project has been published in PAPER, where the methods and dataset are described.
+The project is available as a [BioRxiv preprint](http://sars.mutfunc.com), where the methods and dataset are described.
-This repo contains code for running the data pipeline and analysis scripts.
-The source code for the [web interface](https://github.com/allydunham/mutfunc_sars_cov_2_frontend/) is stored separately.
+The source code for the [web interface](https://github.com/allydunham/mutfunc_sars_cov_2_frontend/) is in a separate repository.

 ## Pipeline